 The GASPOROX technology is based on optical spectroscopy using low-power diode lasers.
 The gas is sensed by sending laser light through the sample, probing the gas content without any change of the sample.
 The gas can for example be located in a headspace of a package, inside porous materials or in gas cavities inside the human body.
 The GASPOROX technology can also be used for leak testing.

-The free gas seated inside food products can be measured with GASPOROX laser technology.
-The gas can be located in pores inside for example bread, fruits or meat.
+The free gas seated inside food products can be measured with GASPOROX laser sensors.
+The gas can be located in pores inside for instance bread, fruit or meat.
 The measurement can be used to study ripeness, respiration and gas content.
 This techinque can also be used for material analysis with parameters like porosity, dampness and gas diffusion.

 With GASPOROX laser technology it is possible to measure the gas located inside the human body.
 This can be used for medical diagnosis of sinusitis, otitis and for monitoring lung function of premature born babies.